majianjia/nnom/README.md

 Nowadays, neural network in wider, deeper, and denser.
 ![](https://github.com/majianjia/nnom/blob/master/docs/A%20Temporary%20Guide%20to%20NNoM/nnom_wdd.png)
+>[1] Szegedy, C., Liu, W., Jia, Y., Sermanet, P., Reed, S., Anguelov, D., ... & Rabinovich, A. (2015).
+Going deeper with convolutions.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1-9).
+>
+>[2] He, K., Zhang, X., Ren, S., & Sun, J. (2016).
+Deep residual learning for image recognition.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).
+>
+>[3] Huang, G., Liu, Z., Van Der Maaten, L., & Weinberger, K. Q. (2017).
+Densely connected convolutional networks.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 4700-4708).

 **If you would like to try more up-to-date, decent and complex structures on MCU** (such as `Inception, SqueezeNet, ResNet, DenseNet...`)